 What is the status of global travel?

-When it comes to Coronavirus travel advice, the #1 question we are getting right now is what should I do with my travel plans in 2020?
+When it comes to Coronavirus travel advice, the #1 question we are getting right now is what should I do with my travel plans?

-As it stands today you should avoid nonessential travel for the next 30 days.
-For trips planned after that time period I would wait and see how things progress.
-Large scale containment and new emerging treatments may prove effective against the viral spread.
+For trips planned in the fall and winter or scheduled in 2021 I would wait and see how things progress before changing plans.
+Large scale containment and new emerging treatments may prove effective against beating the virus.

 Once things do open up for travel a primary risk travelers face is getting stuck or quarantined.
-We have seen this play out on several cruise ships around the world, within specific hotels in affected areas, and now entire countries are on lockdown.
+We saw this play out on several cruise ships around the world, within specific hotels in affected areas, and passengers getting stuck in airports.

 Tip: Have at least a loose plan in place if you do get stuck abroad: for work, kids, pets, etc. Better to be prepared!